mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   nav: main
 ---

-Imagine that you're hiring an architect to build your beach house.
-You commission a famous architect in your city by the name of Peter Keating.
-He's famous for building skyscrapers, and he tells you he's going to .
-You arrive at your finished beach house and find that the walls are 2 feet thick, there's a service elevator big enough to fit a truck, and your living room is just a reception desk.
-He technically built a beach house, but he didn't change his techniques at all to match how your use of a beach house differs from

-One of the most common problems that otherwise good developers have is that they build skyscrapers at the beach.

-For years, I fell into this trap.
-I thought I was doing a good job writing tidy test code.
-In reality, I was writing mediocre test code because I never considered how the goals of test code differ from the goals of production code.
+Imagine that Facebook acquires your tech startup, netting you enough money to build your own beach house.
+You commission an-up-and-coming architect named Peter Keating.
+He's famous for his skyscrapers but has brilliant plans for your beach house.

+Months later, you arrive at your finished beach house to find that the walls are made of three-foot-thick concrete.
+Your foyer is a reception desk backed by a bank of elevators to ferry people among the house's three stories.
+You take the elevator upstairs and discover that your master bedroom and three guest bedrooms are just four adjoining cubicles.

+What happened?
+Your architect robotically applied all of his usual office building elements to your vacation home.
+Now, your "beach house" is just a skyscraper at the beach.

+Many software developers make the same mistake when writing unit test code.
+They learn all the best practices for writing production code, then blindly apply the exact same techniques to test code.
+They build skyscrapers at the beach.

 TODO: Cartoon of a row of three beach houses.
 The two on the side are normal and have nice patios.
 The middle one looks like a mini skyscraper.
 It has a revolving door, very small windows, and a spire.

 # Test code is not like other code

 Software development is engineering.
-This means that it's the developer's job to consider competing interests and weigh tradeoffs to build a solution that best satisfies the goal.
-But test code and production code have different goals.
+The developer must consider competing interests and weigh tradeoffs to build a solution that best satisfies the goal.
+Production code and test code have different engineering tradeoffs because they have different goals.

 When do you read production code?
-When you're fixing a bug or extending existing functionality in your application.
-In all of these cases, you generally read or at least skim an entire class or module.
+Usually, you're fixing a bug or extending existing functionality in your application.
+When this happens, you generally read or at least skim an entire class or module.

 When do you read test code?
-The most common one is when a test fails.
+Most commonly, when a test fails.
 How do you optimize for this case.
 Write your tests to make it as easy and fast as possible for the developer to understand why the test failed.

 **Good production code is *maintainable*; good test code is *obvious*.**
 {: .notice--info}